-America is a nation of snackers (mainly with not so healthy snacks).
+America is a nation of snackers (mainly with not so healthy snack ideas).
 Fully 97% of respondents to a 2019 survey by the International Food Information Council (IFIC) said they snack every week.
 One-third nibble something between meals daily, and 25% admitted to eating multiple snacks per day.

 That’s a lot of snacks.

 And the problem is, snacks can be sneaky.

 If you want to eat for health or to lose weight, it’s relatively easy to keep track of the big three: breakfast, lunch, and dinner.
 With increasingly accurate and user-friendly food tracking apps, you can get a very close approximation of your caloric intake, along with health-promoting nutrients and health-compromising substances such as sugar, salt, saturated fat, and artificial ingredients.

 But many people ignore the calories they consume in snack form.
 Since snacks tend to be smaller portions than meals (although that depends on how many times you dip your hand back into the cracker box), it’s easier to think of them as “not counting,” like cake crumbs.
 You might not consider the impact of your snacking because you don’t even notice that you’re doing it.
 Lots of people consume snacks in a totally mindless way while doing other things like driving, working, or zoning out after a long, hard day.
 And since lots of snacks are calorically dense, those stealth additions to your diet can have a major impact.

 In one study, 36 lean men took in 40% more calories just by snacking between meals.
 Doing a little back of the envelope math, if the average intake for men is 2000 calories per day, then the snacks added another 800 calories.
 At that rate of consumption, assuming no increase in physical activity, they’d gain about 10 pounds in three weeks.